mdmohanaraju/mdmohanaraju/README.md

 ## Hi there 👋

 Hi, I’m Mohanraj Devadoss.
 I’m a tester by profession and an automation developer by passion, with over a decade of experience in both fields.

-I live in Bangalore with my wonderful family.
-I’m a proud husband and father of two daughters.
-We enjoy a happy, peaceful life together.

 I’m a night owl; I find that I’m most productive after 9 PM.
 My happiest moments are spent with my family and when I’m creating new things.
 I have a deep love for automation, and I see my blog as an extension of that passion.
 I aim to make my articles easy to follow and inspiring for others who want to learn.

 <!--